alexdmiller/shape-mapper/docs/tutorial-getting-started.md

 ## Write the Processing sketch

-1. Create a new Processing sketch and import the Shape Mapper library, as well as the Processing [PShape](https://processing.org/tutorials/pshape) class:
+1. Create a new Processing sketch and import the Shape Mapper library:

     ```
     import spacefiller.shapemapper.ShapeMapper;
-    import processing.core.PShape;
     ```

 2. Create two top level variables to store the Shape Mapper library object and the shape that we'll be mapping: